dfraser74/wp-amp-themes/readme.txt

 * amp-social-share

 There are dozens of premium AMP themes available at AMPThemes.io: [BASE](https://ampthemes.io/downloads/base-amp-theme/), [ELEVATE](https://ampthemes.io/downloads/elevate-amp-theme/), [FOLIO](https://ampthemes.io/downloads/folio-amp-theme/), [INVISION](https://ampthemes.io/downloads/invision-amp-theme/), [POPSICLE](https://ampthemes.io/downloads/popsicle-amp-theme/), [PULSE](https://ampthemes.io/downloads/pulse-amp-theme/), [GHOST](https://ampthemes.io/downloads/ghost-amp-theme/), [PHANTOM](https://ampthemes.io/downloads/phantom-amp-theme/), [LUCID](https://ampthemes.io/downloads/lucid-amp-theme/), [EXTRUDE](https://ampthemes.io/downloads/extrude-amp-theme/), [VEDI](https://ampthemes.io/downloads/vedi-amp-theme/), [BLEND](https://ampthemes.io/downloads/blend-amp-theme/), [PURE](https://ampthemes.io/downloads/pure-amp-theme/), [GOTHAM](https://ampthemes.io/downloads/gotham-amp-theme/), [FUTURE](https://ampthemes.io/downloads/future-amp-theme/) & [PALM](https://ampthemes.io/downloads/palm-amp-theme/).

+== How Does AMP Work? ==

+Essentially a framework for creating mobile web pages, AMP consists of three basic parts:

+* AMP HTML: A subset of HTML, this markup language has some custom tags and properties and many restrictions.
+But if you are familiar with regular HTML, you should not have difficulty adapting existing pages to AMP HTML.
+For more details on how it differs from basic HTML, check out AMP Project’s list of required markup that your AMP HTML page “must” have.

+* AMP JS: A JavaScript framework for mobile pages.
+For the most part, it manages resource handling and asynchronous loading.
+It should be noted that third-party JavaScript is not permitted with AMP.

+* AMP CDN: An optional Content Delivery Network, it will take your AMP-enabled pages, cache them and automatically make some performance optimizations.

+== What Will AMP Look Like On Google? ==
+Google has provided a demo of what an AMP feature would look like in the SERP.
+You can try it out by navigating to [g.co/ampdemo](http://g.co/ampdemo) on your mobile phone (or emulate it within Chrome Developer Tools).
+Then, search for something like “Donald Trump”.

+You will see a carousel toward the top with AMP articles.
+Click on one for a reading experience embedded in the SERP.
+You can swipe right or left to read another AMP-enabled article.
+It’s a different experience from simply navigating to a publisher’s AMP page.

 Have fun on your mobile adventures!